nventive/UnoApplicationTemplate/doc/AzurePipelines.md

 The release stages are even more straigtforward than the build ones.
 One thing to note is that, for the same reason as it is done at the end of the build steps, a clean-up step is included in every stage.

 ### AppCenter Release Stage ([stage-release-appcenter.yml](../build/stage-release-appcenter.yml))
 This stage is in charge of pushing the application to AppCenter.
-It's divided into 2 jobs, one for each platform.
+Only for iOS

+### Firebase app distribution Release Stage ([stage-release-firebase.yml](../build/stage-release-firebase.yml))
+This stage is in charge of pushing the application to Firebase app distribution.
+Only for android.

 ### Apple AppStore Release Stage ([stage-release-appstore.yml](../build/stage-release-appstore.yml))
 This stage is in charge of pushing the iOS version to the Apple AppStore.
 Given that the build stage signs the application, this is as simple as using the proper task and pushing the **IPA** file.
 This should only be run for configurations that properly sign the application.